pmndrs/uikit/README.md

 ## Pre-styled component kits

 We provide multiple kits containing **themable pre-styled components**.
-Inspired by shadcn, you can use our CLI to install the source code of any component to your desired loaction with one command.
+Inspired by shadcn, you can use our CLI to install the source code of any component to your desired location with one command.

 > For example, to add the button from the default kit, run: `npx uikit component add default Button`